Frequently Asked Questions About Organic Farming

 Organic biological fertilizer sources release their nutrients slowly over time, providing more opportunity for the nitrogen to be digested by soil organisms and taken up by crops before leaching below the root zone.
 Increased soil organic matter in the soil leads to tighter nutrient cycling and greater water holding capability in organically managed soils, with the result that nitrate leaching from groundwater is about half that of conventionally farmed soils.
 Recent data from a 12-year study shows that fields under organic management had half the annual nitrate leaching losses than fields under conventional management.

-In USDA organic surveys, producers report that achieving yields is one of the most difficult aspects of organic production.
 Farm data from USDA producer surveys show organic crop yields may be lower than those of conventional production.
 The yield differences estimated from USDA farm data are similar to those estimated by comparing USDA’s 2011 Certified Organic Production Survey with USDA’s 2011 Crop Production Report.
 The yield differences revealed by survey data may be due to the unique problems encountered by organic systems outside of the experimental setting, such as effective weed control.

 The cost of organic food is higher than that of conventional food because the organic price tag more closely reflects the true cost of growing the food: substituting labor and intensive management for chemicals.
 These costs may include cleanup of polluted water and remediation of pesticide contamination.